thesfinox/ml-sft-trunc/README.md

 ## Description

-In the framework of bosonic **Open String Field Theory** we consider several observables and the positions of the vacua of the potential at different finite mass level truncations.
+In the framework of bosonic **Open String Field Theory** we consider several observables at different finite mass level truncations.
 We then try to extract the prediction for the truncation at infinity.

 ## Methodology